-In this article we cover several monetization options that will help lawyers scale their businesses from bespoke practices to recurring revenue models, monetizing their legal apps and allowing them to sit on their favorite beach while clients buy the workflows, forms, and documents that the lawyer has already built through automation.
+In this article we cover several monetization options that will help lawyers scale their businesses from bespoke legal services to recurring revenue legal product models, monetizing their legal apps and allowing them to sit on their favorite beach while clients buy the workflows, forms, and documents that the lawyer has already built through automation.
+When you first consider building your legal application, you’ll want to survey the current range of different services models to see which fits best with your capabilities and goals.
 Options to monetize your legal products include:

 - Free software that serves as a lead generation tool;

 - Monthly subscription legal services;